Where are you based?

 I do not see any family photos on your site… do you do them?

-Yes I do.
-Even though I am primarily a “journalistic” style of shooter when it comes to photographing people I am actually a strong believer in them.
+Yes I do..
+Even though I am primarily a “journalistic” style of shooter when it comes to photographing weddings I am actually a strong believer in formal photos.
 Why?
 Well simply because these are the photos that will have everyone in them.
 I feel this is important because often people have travelled to be at the wedding.
-It may be the case where this might not happen again where everyone is in the same location.
+It may be the case where it might not happen again where everyone is in the same location.
 I also feel it is important to document this sort of family history.
-To be perfectly honest I find that for many of the family members that they are not keen on this part of the day.
-So I get through this a efficiently as possible and try to make it as easy and as fun as I can for everyone.

 Yes.
+Depressingly the amount I have spent on camera gear could fund a new small car.
 As boring as the details of this is, it is in fact an important question.
 The brand of the camera is not important, what is important is that professional cameras and lenses are used.
 There is quite a substantial difference between an $1000.00 camera package from Hervey Norman and actual professional gear.
-So what’s professional gear?
-To me the absolute main thing is cameras that can shoot to two memory cards at the same time and also cameras and lenses capable of shooting in low light.
-The last thing anyone wants is to have to go hat in hand and tell a couple that the images were lost due to memory card failure, it’s not like you can recreate the day.
+So what is professional gear?
+To me the absolute main thing is that the cameras that can shoot to two memory cards at the same time , the lenses capable of shooting in low light and the camera is robust.
+The last thing any photographer wants is to have to go hat in hand and tell a couple that the images were lost due to memory card failure.
+It is not like you can recreate the day.
 That is why myself and all other professionals use cameras that have two memory cards.
 It’s also important to have a backup camera in case one breaks down or I drop it in the ocean or something.
 If it is of any interest I use 2 x Canon 5D Mark IV camera and a half a dozen “L” lenses.
+Click HERE to see the list of my equipment.

-Yes, a non refundable deposit of $750.00 is required when booking to hold your date, and the balance is due 30 days before the wedding.
+Yes a deposit is required when booking to hold your date, and the balance is due 30 days before the wedding.

 Are you insured?

-Absolutely .
-I have very talented people as second shooters to ensure we capture all the magic moments of the day.
+Absolutely.
+I have very talented people I can call one as second shooters to ensure we capture all the magic moments of the day.